rfmarves/Obsidian_Gospel_Library/README.md

 1. Download the folders you want added to your repository
 2. Add them to your Obsidian Library
+3. Copy the css file to the css snippets folder so the library pages look better.
+Remember to activate the snippet after adding it.

+The library notes are configured to use the “FORCE NOTE VIEW MODE BY FRONT MATTER” plugin, forcing them to display in preview mode if you have the plugin installed.

 ## How to create a new language or reformat for your own version: